Smartisan: Pre-ByteDance (2012-2019)

 On March 27, 2013, Smartisan announced Smartisan OS, a smartphone platform based on the Android operating system.
+Smartisan OS followed a design language with irregularly shaped icons, similar to macOS Yosemite (released 2 years later), in a default 3x3 grid-like home screen arrangement.

 On May 20, 2014, Smartisan announced their first smartphone, the Smartisan T1.
 It received the iF Gold Award, noted for its coherent design and polished details.

 On December 29, 2015, Smartisan announced their second smartphone, the Smartisan T2.
+It featured a similar design to iPhone 4.
+Press hailed it as a "bigger brother" of the Apple device.